Astronomy Essentials

 Expected meteors at peak, under ideal conditions: Under a dark sky with no moon, you might catch 10 Draconid meteors per hour.

 Note: The Draconid shower is a real oddity, in that the radiant point stands highest in the sky as darkness falls.
 That means that, unlike many meteor showers, more Draconids are likely to fly in the evening hours than in the morning hours after midnight.
 This shower is usually a sleeper, producing only a handful of languid meteors per hour in most years.
 But watch out if the Dragon awakes!
 In rare instances, fiery Draco has been known to spew forth many hundreds of meteors in a single hour.
 That possibility keeps many skywatchers outside – even in moonlight – during this shower.
+Since the parent comet of this shower – Comet 21P/Giacobini-Zinner – was at perihelion in March of 2025, does that mean we’ll see a storm of Draconid meteors this year?
+Possibly.

 Report a fireball (very bright meteor) to the American Meteor Society: it’s fun and easy!

-Draconid meteor storms
+Draconid meteor storm this year?

 The debris from the comet is not scattered uniformly around its orbit.
 Much of it is still bunched near the comet.
-Therefore, when the comet comes back into our neighborhood, it can produce a spectacular meteor shower, known as a meteor storm: hundreds or even thousands of meteors per hour.
+Therefore, when the comet comes back into our neighborhood, it can produce a spectacular meteor shower known as a meteor storm: hundreds or even thousands of meteors per hour.
 This happened in 1933 and 1946, with several thousand meteors an hour.
 In the years 1985, 1998 and 2018, it produced increased counts but not meteor storms.
 European observers saw over 600 meteors per hour in 2011.

 Where is the radiant point?

-The radiant point for the Draconid meteor shower is near the stars Eltanin and Rastaban, in the head of the constellation Draco the Dragon in the northern sky.
+The radiant point for the Draconid meteor shower is near the stars Eltanin and Rastaban in the head of the constellation Draco the Dragon in the northern sky.
 Its far-north location is why the Draconids are best viewed from the Northern Hemisphere.
 See the two charts above.

 The Draconids are best in the evening, because the winged Dragon, the shower’s radiant point, flies highest in the October sky at nightfall.
 As night passes – no matter where you are on Earth – the radiant point sinks lower in your sky.

-Draconid meteor shower has a rich history
+Draconid meteor shower has a rich history, too

 Astronomers in the early 20th century speculated that meteors and comets were related.
 So of course they tried to link various comets to the spectacular showers of meteors that sometimes rain down in Earth’s sky.